Halifax's Barron brothers make strides toward NHL dream | CBC News

 Halifax's Barron brothers make strides toward NHL dream

-Morgan called up to New York Rangers, Justin signs entry-level contract with Colorado Avalanche
+Morgan makes debut for the New York Rangers, Justin signs entry-level contract with Colorado Avalanche

 Halifax's Barron brothers are that much closer to their shared dream of playing in the NHL, both making significant strides in their respective careers this week.

-Morgan Barron, 22, was called up from the American Hockey League's Hartford Wolf Pack to the NHL's New York Rangers on Friday.
+Morgan Barron, a 22-year-old forward, was called up from the American Hockey League's Hartford Wolf Pack to the NHL's New York Rangers on Friday.

 "Overall, I'm just excited to be here and hopefully I'll get that opportunity to go out there and get in the game," Morgan told reporters after his first practice with the team on Friday.